AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 ### Locating Students by Name: `find`

-Finds students whose names contain any of the given keywords.
+Find students whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`